swiftlang/swift-evolution/proposals/AAAA-stdlib-span-properties.md

 The `storage` and `bytes` properties should be performant and return their `Span` or `RawSpan` with very little work, in O(1) time.
 This is the case for all native standard library types.
 There is a performance wrinkle for bridged `Array` and `String` instances on Darwin-based platforms, where they can be bridged to Objective-C types that do not guarantee contiguous storage.
 In such cases the implementation will eagerly copy the underlying data to the native Swift form, and return a `Span` or `RawSpan` pointing to that copy.

+This eager copy behaviour will be specific to the `storage` and `bytes` properties, and therefore the memory usage behaviour of existing unchanged code will remain the same.
+New code that adopts the `storage` and `bytes` properties will occasionally have higher memory usage due to the eager copies, but we believe this performance compromise is the right approach for the standard library.
+The alternative is to compromise the design for all platforms supported by Swift.

 ## Source compatibility

 This proposal is additive and source-compatible with existing code.